mwielgoszewski/burp-protobuf-decoder/README.md

 Install
 -------

+1. In Burp Extender tab under Options > Python Environment, specify *Lib* as a folder for loading modules (or add contents of *Lib* to whatever folder you've already specified).

 1. In Burp Extender tab, click Add
 1. Select the Extension type: Python
 1. Select the `protoburp.py` file